Skip to main content

 • level of training of adult population;

 End-of-stage assessments shall be carried out both at the end of primary education, in 6th grade, and at the end of secondary education, in 4th year of ESO.
-They will be informative, instructional and orientative in nature for schools, teachers, pupils and their families and for the education community as a whole.
+They will be informative, formative and guiding for schools, and informative for families and for the educational community as a whole.

 Participation in international evaluation studies

-• INES (International Indicators of Education Systems), of the Organisation for Economic Cooperation and Development (OECD), in which Spain participates since it was established in 1992.
+• INES (International Indicators of Education Systems), of the Organisation for Economic Cooperation and Development (OECD), in which Spain participates since its creation in 1992.

 • PISA (Programme for International Student Assessment), of the OCDE.
 Spain has participated in all the cycles of the PISA Project and has drawn up national reports based on the Spanish results in this assessment programme.
 Its latest edition has been conducted in 2022.
 In turn, PISA 2025 will focus mainly on science, as well as assessing mathematics and reading skills, and will include an international foreign language assessment (in this first cycle it will be English).

 • TIMSS (Trends in International Mathematics and Science Study), of the International Association for the Evaluation of Educational Achievement (IEA).
 Under a common theoretical framework, progress in Mathematics and Science in the 4th year of primary education and in the 2nd year of compulsory secondary education is evaluated since1995.
 Spain participated in that edition and has done so again in the 4th year of primary education in 2011, 2015 and 2019.
-The next edition will take place in 2023.
+The next edition was conducted during 2023.
+The results are expected to be published in December 2024.

 • PISA for Schools of the OCDE.
-It is an external evaluation aimed at improvement.
+It is an external evaluation with a focus on improvement.
 It is a student assessment tool intended to be used by schools and school clusters to support research, benchmarking and improvement efforts.
 It also provides information on how different factors, both internal and external to schools, are related to school performance.
 Spain took part in the pilot test in 2013.
-Participants include schools and groups of schools from all the autonomous communities, and to the management scope of the Ministry of Education and Vocational Training.
+Participants include schools and groups of schools from all the autonomous communities, and to the management scope of the Ministry of Education, Vocational Training and Sports.

 • PIRLS (Progress in International Reading Literacy Study), of the IEA.
 Spain has participated in the 2006, 20112016 and 2021 assessments conducted in the 4th year of primary education.